wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 Then we can open up the

 >     vi exoscale1.tmpl

+I then update all fields marked "MANDATORY" in my template and when I am finished it looks like:

 This file looks like this (I have put a dashes before each line I wish to modify for this deployment which is for illustrative purposes only):